DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 This struct represents a handle to the standard input stream of the process.
 The handle can be considered as a shared reference to the actual underlying input buffer of the process.
 Accessing the underlying buffer through this handle is synchronized via a mutex.

-To provide such a handle the module exploses a function
+To provide such a handle the module exposes a function

 ```ignore
 pub fn stdin() -> Stdin { /*...*/ }